centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/event-handler.md

 		;;

 	# The HTTP service somehow managed to turn into a hard error without getting fixed.
-	# It should have been restarted by the code above, but for some reason it wasn't.
+	# It should have been restarted by the code above, but for some reason it didn't.
 	# Let's give it one last try, shall we?
 	# Note: Contacts have already been notified of a problem with the service at this
 	# point (unless you disabled notifications for this service)